projecthorus/chasemapper/README.md

 ![ChaseMapper Screenshot](https://github.com/projecthorus/chasemapper/raw/master/doc/chasemapper.jpg)

-The primary purpose of chasemapper is to provide an easy-to-use mapping interface to help you as close as possible to the landing location of a high-altitude balloon, ideally before the balloon gets there!
+The primary purpose of chasemapper is to provide an easy-to-use mapping interface to help you as close as possible to the landing location of a high-altitude balloon payload, ideally before the payload gets there so you can watch it land!
 It does this by providing live predictions of the balloon flight path during the flight, calculated from GFS weather models which are downloaded before you head off on the chase.
-Maps can also be served up from a local cache, allowing use of the map without internet connectivity.
+Maps can also be served up from a local cache, allowing use without internet connectivity (useful here in Australia!).

 Chasemapper is intended to be run on a 'headless' machine like a Raspberry Pi and is accessed from a tablet or laptop computer via a web browser.
 Multiple clients can connect to the server to see what's going on, which is a nice way of keeping passengers entertained ;-)